mmbman/Katagiri/1980-07-23-Diamond-Sutra-Final-Lecture.md

 To be brave is not arrogance, okay?
 You must be very humble and modest.
 Respecting the law of causation, accepting the life you have done, taking responsibility for your doings – and nevertheless, never be stuck there.
 Be brave toward the future, in order to reach a beautiful ideal image of human life.

-That is Asanga’s comment: “The Buddha gains the power of liberation without being defiled by the world.”
+That is Asaṅga’s comment: “The Buddha gains the power of liberation without being defiled by the world.”

 #### 24:00